mattvenn/energy-wristband/firmware/README.md

 hcitool lescan does this when bluetooth broken:
 Set scan parameters failed: Input/output error

+funny how it locks the device so another computer can't see it or talk to it.

+# Sun Dec 14 12:41:42 GMT 2014

 found this: https://urbanjack.wordpress.com/tag/raspberry-pi/
 which explains how to do a reset - which worked.
 Also slowing usb speed seems a good (crap) solution